Inist-CNRS/ezmaster/OPERATION.md

 </VirtualHost>
 ```

-### How to use ezmaster behind Apache reverse proxy with a custom domain ?
+### How to use ezmaster behind Apache reverse proxy with a custom domain?

 ```
 <VirtualHost *:80>